About me

 Latest publication and projects

-Reproducibility in AI benchmarking: lessons from Benchopt 17 Mar 2026,
+AI benchmarking infrastructures: lessons from Benchopt slides 06 May 2026,

 Research and development in modern AI are primarily driven by empirical work, benchmarking new methods to evaluate relative performance.
-However, the statistical variability inherent in evaluation processes is often poorly accounted for, leading to a validation crisis in which genuine advances are difficult to discern.
-This talk will explore the concept of reproducibility for AI benchmarking, and and discuss recent work on the “validation crisis” — showing how cross-validation can ...
+However, the statistical variability inherent in evaluation processes and long term maintainance objectives aer often poorly accounted for, leading to a validation crisis in which genuine advances are difficult to discern.
+This talk presents Benchopt, a framework designed to facilitate reproducible, reusable and extendable benchmarking of optimization and ...

 Research and development in modern AI are primarily driven by empirical work, benchmarking new methods to evaluate relative performance.

-However, the statistical variability inherent in evaluation processes is often poorly accounted for, leading to a validation crisis in which genuine advances are difficult to discern.
+However, the statistical variability inherent in evaluation processes and long term maintainance objectives aer often poorly accounted for, leading to a validation crisis in which genuine advances are difficult to discern.

 Loky Apr 2023